ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

+- [ ] NEXT.6: sort ranked_row so that all -1 appear last
 - [ ] NEXT.5: try to understand how to avoid *** first time
 - [ ] NEXT.4: generalize Grid::delete_note to support all notes
 - [ ] Carefully go over all NEXT comments (starting with NEXT.3)